TheNinjaRahul/ProblemSolving/src/com/company/msci/readme.txt

         dictionary word or not and we can use that property directly.

 So i have used trie data structure as optimal way of the solution.

+Note:
+One word in dictionary contains '-'. "cross-bun"
+I have removed it from file as no special character allowed in dictionary words.

+Other thing works fine.
+I can create special character Trie as well for future enhancement.

+I just need to maintain full ASCII length trie array instead of 26 fix size array as solution.

 Following is the sample output: